Shot-noise reduction for lattice Hamiltonians: Sampling improvements for exact eigenstates

-As a matter of convention, we separate the interaction terms given by $V = \sum_{i,j} \mathcal{H}_{i,j}$ from the 1-local field terms $H_{\rm{1-local}}= \sum_{i} \mathcal{H}_{i}$.
-With this, we can quantify the reduction of shot noise of the measurement strategies depicted in Fig.~\ref{fig: Introduction}, and more explicitly in Fig.~\ref{fig: Examples}.
-We prove the following lower bounds on the sampling improvement.
+With these definitions, we can now quantify the ratios of required measurement numbers, $\mathcal G_{\ket \psi} \left(\mathcal B_1, \mathcal B_2 \right)$, for the measurement strategies discussed in Fig.~\ref{fig: Introduction}.
+We prove the following lower bounds on the {relative} sampling {complexity} (Def.~\ref{def:Sampling improvement}) improvement.